apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.driver.memoryOverhead</code></td>
   <td>driverMemory * 0.07, with minimum of 384 </td>
   <td>
-    The amount of off heap memory (in megabytes) to be allocated per driver.
+    The amount of off heap memory (in megabytes) to be allocated per driver in cluster mode.
 This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc. This tends to grow with the container size (typically 6-10%).
   </td>
 </tr>
 <tr>